mikependon/RepoDB/README.md

 ### Disclaimer

-We expect that you deny any responsibilities of ownership or rights on the source codes you had submitted for pull-request.
-The full ownership and rights of the source-codes you had submitted for pull-requests will automatically be granted directly to the author (or Michael Camara Pendon) of this library.
+We expect that you *DENY* any responsibilities of *ownership* or *rights* on the source codes you had submitted for pull-request.
+The full ownership and rights of the source-codes you had submitted for pull-requests will automatically be *GRANTED* directly to the *author* of this library (or *Michael Camara Pendon*).

 ## License